NerdBowl/nerd-bowl-vault/general/Multi-Armed Bandit.md

-Multi-Armed Bandit (MAB) problem: An agent is faced with $n$ actions (slot machines), each action $a$provides a reward drawn from a probability distribution with unknown mean $\mu_a$.
+Multi-Armed Bandit (MAB) problem: An agent is faced with $n$ actions (slot machines), each action $a$ provides a reward drawn from a probability distribution with unknown mean $\mu_a$.
 The agents goal is to maximize its total reward after some $T$ actions.

 The key trade off lies between:
 - Exploitation: Taking the action that has the current highest mean reward reward $Q(a)$.